Industrial Mills on Dalbeattie Burn

 For a time, it appeared as if labour-intensive schemes for strategic timber production by the Forestry Commission would provide employment.
 This failed to materialise due to mechanisation, only recently from the 1960s has there been a growth in largely self-employed 'cutters'.
 Mechanisation in forestry harvesting is having an impact on all but the very steepest slopes, Dalbeattie now hosting on of the foremost forestry firms in Britain.
 With a still-growing demand for pulp and chip products, the demand for timber from Dumfries and Galloway remains set to increase.
 Although almost 40% of the Region is under mainly-plantation woodlands, pulp mills at Irvine near Ayr are still having to import from Ireland.
 A downturn in the building trade has affected demand for sawn timber, but a great deal still goes through the sawmills near Dalbeattie and New Abbey.

-At the onset of the Second World War (1939-1945), the British Government decided to site a new ammunition works just outside Dalbeattie, chiefly to make cordite for artillery and naval guns.
-Acids, glycerine, guncotton and other supplies such as coal, were brought in by rail.
-The works eventually covered three-quarters of a square mile, its remains still being visible.
-The land of five farms was requisitioned, one farmer providing the horses to transport the finished explosive to stores dug into the clay soil.
-As a safety precaution, the works were duplicated - Unit 1 (Southwick) and Unit 2 (Edingham).
+At the onset of the Second World War (1939-1945), the British Government decided to site a new ammunition works just outside Dalbeattie, chiefly to make explosives and fill shells and cartridge-cases for the Royal Navy.
+Acids, glycerine, fibre and cases, were brought in by rail.
+The works eventually covered some three and a half square miles, its remains still being visible.
+The land of five farms was requisitioned, one farmer providing the horses and carts to transport the ammunition to stores dug into the clay soil.
+As a safety precaution, the works were duplicated north and south of the railway.